SimonePietroPoggesi/github-slideshow/_posts/0000-01-02-SimonePietroPoggesi.md

 layout: slide
 title: "Welcome to our githubstudent's slide!"
 ---
-Tis is my awesome slide
+Tis is my awesome slide :tada:
 Use the left arrow to go back!